Last updated: Oct, 2020

 Physicists from various fields are in agreement that a Zero-point Energy must prevail and some energy remains, even if atomic particles reach the temperature of absolute zero -- their equations demand it!
 Of course, at present, there are no formulas concerned with existence beyond absolute zero, and no consideration that outside of relative motion there might be induced deceleration by a cosmological cycle of time.

 What might our cyclical, four dimensional universe look like?
 Again, from that hypothetical Nth Dimension earlier proposed, visually speaking the centre might be a tiny speck of near stationary objects rushing towards non-existence, while the outer shell is brimming at the speed of light.
-Some type of hyper-doughnut could describe the connection between its centre and its shell, as has been proposed before, to some extent, by others.
+Some type of hyper-doughnut could describe the connection between its middle and its girth, as has been proposed before, to some extent, by others.

 The opposite might also hold true: that the centre of our Universe is a hot pot of objects near light speed, and the outer extremities of less dense material is where velocity and interactional influences are reduced to such an extent that contraction is almost instantaneous.
 This latter example is no doubt more aesthetically pleasing to those proponents of Big Bangs.